timselbach/simple-curriculum/README.md

-# Curriculum Learning with Simple Language for Transformer-Based Language Models
+# Curriculum Learning With Simple Language for Transformer-Based Language Models

-This repository contains the code to run a variety of curriculum learning approaches on two simple language datasets.
+This repository contains the code of my bachelor's thesis, which focuses on curriculum learning for transformer-based language models.
+The code includes the test cases for a variety of curriculum learning approaches on two simple language datasets.

 ## About

 Curriculum learning has successfully been applied to different machine learning areas.
 However, there have been some controversial results regarding language curriculum learning.
-To see whether simple language datasets help to create a curriculum and to learn more about the properties that need to be fulfilled to apply curriculum learning successfully.
+With our experiments we want to see whether simple language datasets help to create a curriculum learning strategy.

 ## Installation